DouglasRoyds/vimrc/doc/pyclewn.md

         L       Info locals
-        Ctrl-B  Set a breakpoint on the cursor line Ctrl-K  Clear all breakpoints on the cursor line
+        Ctrl-B  Set a breakpoint on the cursor line Ctrl-K  Clear all breakpoints on the cursor line Ctrl-U  Up one stack frame
+        Ctrl-D  Down one stack frame

 Be careful while editing with these key-mappings turned on, eg.
 A (append), C (change), and X (delete backwards) won't have the expected effect.